-The cultural co-operation between three Baltic states is based upon inter-ministerial trilateral agreement of co-operation which was signed in 1994.
+The cultural co-operation between three Baltic states is based on the inter-ministerial trilateral agreement of co-operation which was signed in 1994.
 This is the basis for more detailed multiannual co-operation programs.
-The Estonia Ministry of Culture has excellent co-operation with the relevant ministries in Vilnius and in Riga and the trilateral meetings are organized on regular basis.
+The Estonian Ministry of Culture has excellent co-operation with the relevant ministries in Vilnius and in Riga and the trilateral meetings are organised on a regular basis.
 The embassies in Vilnius and Tallinn also actively help to introduce the culture of their nations to others.
-More detailed overview of the past cultural events can be found at the website of the Estonian Embassy in Vilnius (www.estemb.lt and also in its Facebook account: www.facebook.com/estemb.vilnius).
+More detailed overview of the past cultural events can be found at the website of the Estonian Embassy in Vilnius (www.estemb.lt and also on its Facebook account: www.facebook.com/estemb.vilnius).

-In 2018 several important cultural events will take place to celebrate the Estonian and Lithuanian 100th anniversary.
+In 2018 several important cultural events took place to celebrate the Estonian and Lithuanian 100th anniversary.
 The Estonian National Male Choir performed together with the Lithuanian Chamber Orchestra in January 2018 with the concerts in Vilnius, Kaunas and Klaipeda.
 In April 2018 the same repertoire was presented in Estonia.
-The Estonian National Opera will exchange stage with the Lithuanian National Opera.
+The Estonian National Opera exchanged stages with the Lithuanian National Opera.
 In May 2018 the Estonian National Opera had three performances in Vilnius.
-In June 2018 the Lithuanian National Opera in turn will have three performances in Estonia.
-In 2018 spring three countries - Estonia, Latvia and Lithuania were the featured guests at London Book Fair.
+In June 2018 the Lithuanian National Opera in turn had three performances in Estonia.
+In 2018 spring three countries - Estonia, Latvia and Lithuania were the featured guests at the London Book Fair.
 In 2018 the exhibition „Symbolism of the Baltic States“ was opened at Orsay Museum in Paris.

-The Estonian Community living in Lithuania is also engaged into the bridge-building activities.
-While their main aim is towards preservation of Estonian customs, traditions and language, they also present Estonian culture and celebrate Estonia-related holidays (Independence Day, Midsummer Night, and Christmas) together.
-There is a dominical school, where 10-14 children are taught of Estonian language and culture.
+The Estonian Community living in Lithuania is also engaged in the bridge-building activities.
+While their main aim is to preserve Estonian customs, traditions and language, they also present Estonian culture and celebrate Estonia-related holidays (Independence Day, Midsummer Night, and Christmas) together.
+There is a dominical school, where 10-14 children are taught Estonian language and culture.

 Get closer acquainted with Estonia, coming here for a visit, studies, business or investments!